 - The T-test is similar to other tests like the z-test and f-test except that t-test is usually performed in cases where the sample size is small (n≤30).

-T-tests can be performed either manually by using a formula or through some software.
+T-tests can be performed manually using a formula or through some software.

 One sample t-test (one-tailed t-test)